-We propose a model of classification that is based on the scope, system, structure, security and sustainability of different types of projects.
+Propose a model of classification that is based on the scope, system, structure, security and sustainability of different types of projects.
 Each element is underpinned by a set of common questions, which are summarised in general terms below.
 The questions are in development and will be validated through stakeholder review.

-- Scope incorporates a range of traditional classifiers described above, including the size and scale of a project, i.e. likely levels of capital commitment, project complexity and government involvement; and its stage in the lifecycle, i.e. from development through to termination. - System incorporates the operating environment for the project, including the role of the public sector in provision, governance and regulatory arrangements, environmental standards, fiscal arrangements, access to local capital, sovereign creditworthiness, devolution and so on. - Structure incorporates project-specific attributes such as ownership arrangements and models of operation, levels of equity and debt, project guarantees, private sector participation, access to financial instruments including green bonds and blended finance. - Security incorporates measures of risk including project development risk, offtaker risk, political and regulatory risk, and currency risk.
-Includes enforceability of contracts, risk of construction delays and cost overruns, volatility of demand, counterparty and liquidity risk and so on. - Sustainability incorporates measures of return including financial and nonfinancial return.
-Framing could include how the project contributes to the SDGs including reduced poverty, better health, less inequality, decent work, industry and innovation, sustainable cities, and so on
+- Scope incorporates a range of traditional classifiers described above, including the size and scale of a project, i.e. likely levels of capital commitment, project complexity and government involvement; and its stage in the lifecycle, i.e. from development through to termination. - System incorporates the operating environment for the project, including the role of the public sector in provision, governance and regulatory arrangements, environmental standards, fiscal arrangements, access to local capital, sovereign creditworthiness, devolution, etc. - Structure incorporates project-specific attributes such as ownership arrangements and models of operation, levels of equity and debt, project guarantees, private sector participation, access to financial instruments including green bonds and blended finance. - Security incorporates measures of risk including project development risk, off-taker risk, political and regulatory risk, and currency risk.
+Includes enforceability of contracts, risk of construction delays and cost overruns, volatility of demand, counterparty and liquidity risk, etc. - Sustainability incorporates measures of return including financial and non-financial return.
+Framing could include how the project contributes to the SDGs including reduced poverty, better health, less inequality, decent work, industry and innovation, sustainable cities, etc.